Endomorphisms of the projective plane and the image of the Suslin-Hurewicz map: Over a field

 to the stable homotopy sheaf computed in Lemma~\ref{lem:ext-pi1p2}.
 It sends the generator to $m(i\circ \nu)$, where $m$ is an integer unique up to multiples of 12, and $i\circ \nu$ is the generator of the target.
-A comparison with the classical topological situation via complex or \'etale realization, which is possible since the target does not depend on the base field, shows that $m=2$. \end{remark}
+A comparison with the classical topological situation via complex or \'etale realization, which is possible since the target does not depend on the base field, shows that $m=\pm 2$, because the order of the canonical map $S^5\to \CP^2$ is 6 after one suspension \cite[Theorem 1.2]{mukai.transfer}.
+Note that \'etale realization sends $\PP^n$ to the profinite completion of its complex realization $\CP^n$ by \cite[Theorem 12.9]{artin-mazur}; see also \cite[Theorem 8.4]{friedlander}.
+The same applies to the maps involved here. \end{remark}

-The computations provided by $\pi_{1+\bideg}\PP^2\iso \KMil$ and Lemma~\ref{lem:ext-pi1p2} suffice to conclude the following statement.
+The computations provided by $\pi_{1-(\star-1)}\PP^2\iso \KMil$ and Lemma~\ref{lem:ext-pi1p2} suffice to conclude the following statement.

 \begin{theorem} Let $F$ be a field of characteristic not in $\{2,3\}$.
 The cofiber sequence~(\ref{eq:cof-p2}) induces a short exact sequence